warmCabin/mm2_flicker_ender/readme.md

 # Command Line args

-There are a few command line arguments you can specify to weak the drawing order to your liking.
+There are a few command line arguments you can specify to tweak the drawing order to your liking.

 ```
 Usage: flicker_ender.lua [-h]